Introduction: the impact of verified reviews

 Positive reviews deserve more than a generic “thanks.”
 According to Google Business Profile Help, businesses that respond thoughtfully to positive reviews see a 12% increase in review volume over time, as customers see that their feedback is valued.

-When responding to reviews from international tourists (a substantial market for many Australian businesses), be mindful of potential cultural differences in communication styles.
-What might seem like straightforward communication to an Australian might come across as blunt to visitors from cultures that value more indirect communication.
+When responding to reviews from international tourists (a big market for many Australian businesses), keep in mind cultural differences in communication style.
+What seems like plain communication to an Australian might read as blunt to visitors from cultures that value a more indirect approach.

-This framework works for both positive and negative reviews, though the emphasis shifts depending on the sentiment.
+This framework works for both positive and negative reviews, though the emphasis shifts with the sentiment.

-For Australian businesses, I recommend following the 4R framework for review responses:
+For Australian businesses, I recommend the 4R framework for review responses:

 - Recognize the customer by name when appropriate and thank them for their feedback